AGuski/ba-2017-hall-of-fame/README.md

 # BA 2017 Hall of Fame

 I'd like to give huge thanks to
-## Alina, Björn, Paul, Siggi and the most awesome human being that I know as Kaddi.
+## Alina, Siggi, Björn, Paul and the most awesome human being that I know as Kaddi.
  ---

 This Bachelor's thesis was created in dedication to __Ikutarō Kakehashi__, who died on 1st of April 2017,